 Up to the early 1950's Shannon Volmet consisted of a broadcast of actual weather and forecasts for the following airports: Shannon, Dublin, Prestwick, Hurn (Bournemouth), Amsterdam and Brussels.
 The weather reports were received from the Meteorological Office in plain language and broadcast in Morse code.
 By 1960 it had become an all radiotelephony broadcast and the broadcasts were shared by the Radio Officers on duty.
 The number of airports and types of meteorological reports also increased in line with the changing needs of aviation.

 In the air/ground communications area, developments in technology have meant that HF is no longer the sole means of ATC communications for aircraft crossing the Atlantic Ocean.
 Since 2001, operational trials of data-link communications using satellite have been underway.
 Currently, approximately 85% of aircraft transiting the Shanwick Oceanic Control Area use Automatic Dependent Surveillance (ADS) and Controller/Pilot Data Link Communications (CPDLC) for communications between pilot and controller.
-Despite these advances in technology, demand for HF voice continues to grow and in 2013, the station handled in excess of 1 million messages from 404,842 aircraft.
+Despite these advances in technology, demand for HF voice continues to grow and in 2014, the Ballygirreen radio station handled in excess of 1.1 million messages from 420,423 aircraft.

 The busiest day ever in North Atlantic Communications was on 24th June 2014 when 1651 aircraft communicated with Shannon Aeradio.
 Ballygirreen.